-40. Banding tends to be more effective in urban, rather than rural, areas where there is often a greater concentration of schools serving a number of children.
-Banding can help to reduce segregation, particularly if used together with inner and outer catchment areas as this can help to ensure an intake with both a broader ability range and wider social mix than would be the case if distance alone was used.
+49. Banding tends to be more effective in urban, rather than rural, areas where there is often a greater concentration of schools serving a number of children.
+Banding can help to reduce segregation.
 However, every local area is different and you will need to decide if banding is likely to have the desired effect in your area.